rDMaster/GlobdalDevelopment/README.md

   real time chats, real-time notification and it uses a packaging system which only receive and send packages installed in the system.
 I'm currently working on a security and encryption system which will be added on a later date.
 It can also send and recieve files, which can be restricted by the size specified by the developer on installation.

+If you want the Visual Studio Solution please email me at harrystewart1997@outlook.com